 After that, on Christmas, everything is closed.
 The same goes for the next day too because December 26th is actually a national holiday in Croatia.
 That means you’ll have to buy enough supplies before these two days.

 Festivals and Manifestations

 Many cities in Croatia decided to up their Christmas game over the last few years, creating beautiful Christmas magic with decorations and manifestations.
 Dubrovnik is one of those cities; its Christmas program has something for everyone.

 It tends to focus on children, with many workshops for them.
 There are also dance programs and shows, but they most likely won’t be in the open.
-That means that you might need a COVID pass to enter.

 The weather in Dubrovnik around Christmas is cold, and when the wind starts blowing, then it gets really cold!
 Especially if it’s the north wind that we call bura.
 But that’s exactly how Christmas should be, right?
 So you can spend it somewhere warm with your family and friends.